 That’s a loss no healthcare organization can afford, especially smaller practices trying to claim a stronghold in the market.
 As you request feedback from patients, be prepared to address any issues that arise.
 It shows that you are listening and want every patient to have an excellent experience with each visit.

 The best preparation for negative feedback is to have a process ready to go.
 You may modify the particulars based on your schedule, specialty, and practice size, but there are three basic tenets we strongly recommend you follow.

 If a negative patient review can damage your reputation, consider the fallout if you wait to respond to the feedback — or don’t respond at all.
 Assuming you have a reputation management process in place and are quickly alerted to negative reviews, it’s important to act swiftly.

 After you understand the issue and know how you want to address it, respond directly to the patient within 24 hours.
 Waiting longer can give the impression that the feedback is not important enough, or worse, is being ignored altogether.

 There are two valuable data points related to promptly addressing a patient’s displeasure with your practice.
 The first, from Harvard Business Review, considers the level of reputation damage poor reviews can cause: Each decrease of one star in your average review rating can lead to a 9% drop in revenue.
 The second, from a survey about online reviews, says that nearly two-thirds of patients consider it “very” or “moderately” important for doctors to respond to a bad review.

 To put it short and sweet: If a patient’s unhappy, make it snappy.

 Speaking of short and sweet, make sure your response gets to the point while also specifically focusing on the reviewer’s concerns.
 Make sure you’re responding immediately to let the reviewer know they are being heard.
-Preset or canned messages will not do the trick and might even convey a lack of disrespect for the reviewer’s experience or opinions.
+Preset or canned messages will not do the trick and might even convey a lack of respect for the reviewer’s experience or opinions.

 Here’s a quick how-to list when writing your response: